unleashalicia/alevans_view_tool/README.md

     $ gem install alevans_view_tool

-## Usage

-Use to add copyright information to your web page.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.